jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 1. By using your terminal, move to the directory.

-1. [Go to Bluemix DevOps Services][2].
+1. [Go to DevOps Services][2].
 On the My Stuff page, click your project's name.

 1. From your project's Overview page, click **Git URL** and copy the URL.